omvmike/config-storage/README.md

 ## Usage
 Use `config-storage` to manage config files within cloud buckets.

+There are 2 docker images for AWS and GCP cloud providers respectively:
+- `ghcr.io/omvmike/config-storage:aws` for AWS
+- `ghcr.io/omvmike/config-storage:gcp` for GCP

-You can use docker container or shell script.
+You can use docker container or shell script from `aws` or `gcp` folders to manage your config files.

+> Note: the scripts supports different authorisation methods for AWS and GCP.

 Docker container is more preferable because it contains all necessary dependencies and can be used in CI/CD pipelines.